rjansen/dockers/README.md

 # dockers
-A kwonloadged base repo to store many docker files
+A knowledge base repo to store many docker files

 # dependencies
 ## tools (you must provide the installation)